 The LEA hereby agrees to coordinate with ICE regarding information to be released to the media regarding actions taken under this MOA.
+All contact with the media involving investigations conducted under this MOA by TFOs will be done pursuant to ICE policy.
 The points of contact for ICE and the LEA for this purpose are identified in Appendix C.